andela-ydaniju/hangman/README.md

 ## Usage

 After Installation, Run the "hangman_y" gem in your Command Line Interface.
+Download [5desk.txt](http://scrapmaker.com/) and put it in the directory of play.
+Enter ```hangman```.
 After the welcome screen has been displayed, proceed by entering the desired option "start", "load", or "quit".

 ## Development